0xKryptonian/RealmOS/documents/V2_STRATEGIC_ROADMAP.md

-# HederaVerse v2 - Strategic Roadmap
+# RealmOS v2 - Strategic Roadmap

 ## 🚀 Vision Statement

-**Transform HederaVerse from a gaming platform into the ultimate AI-powered gaming metaverse on Hedera, combining AI game generation, 3D immersive experiences, and social gaming at scale.**
+**Transform RealmOS from a gaming platform into the ultimate AI-powered gaming metaverse on Hedera, combining AI game generation, 3D immersive experiences, and social gaming at scale.**

 ---